OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 #### Dynamic Analysis

+Simply attempt to log in with an incorrect password multiple times.
+After multiple attempts, the anti-brute force control should be triggered and your logon should be rejected when the correct credentials are entered.

 For a dynamic analysis of the application an interception proxy should be used.
 The following steps can be applied to check if the lockout mechanism is implemented properly.

 1. Log in incorrectly for a number of times to trigger the lockout control (generally three to 15 incorrect attempts).
 This can be automated by using [Burp Intruder](https://portswigger.net/burp/help/intruder.html "Burp Intruder").
 2. Once you have locked out the account, enter the correct logon details to verify if login is not possible anymore.
 If this is correctly implemented logon should be denied when the right password is entered, as the account has already been blocked.